 Mid-Tier credit cards are also known as Tier III cards.
-This is because most of them have an annual fee of $95; and they offer big sign-up bonuses, a few perks, and great earning structures.
+This is because most of them offer big sign-up bonuses, a few perks, and great earning structures.
+Plus, their annual fees are around $95.
 Many co-branded mid-tier cards have benefits that outweigh their modest annual fee, making them “keeper cards” for certain travelers.

 Transferrable Points Cards